 In the past much of the work of organology has been very restricted through being almost solely verbally descriptive.
 One of the main objectives of my career as an organologist has been to put the "-ology" into organology, and therefore to make it a truly scientific field of study.
 In my view organology should have its own methodology, precise terminology, inductive processes and logical conclusions based on measurement and the analysis of these measurements.
 The aim of organology should be to understand the design and construction of instruments in order to understand how they were used as the tools of historical musicians.
 I do not feel that musical instruments, although often highly decorated, are intrinsically art objects.
 Nor are they imbued with mystical or magical properties.
 They are the results of pragmatic decisions and design principles of their makers and are the workaday tools of the musician.
 Art and mystery begin when the instrument is touched by a musician!

 Now that I am retired, I am concentrating on the restoration of antique harpsichords (in particular the Franco-Flemish harpsichord), the building of some new harpsichords in the Neapolitan style, and I am in the extremely slow process of writing a book about the design and construction of historical keyboard instruments.
-I also am working as a consultant on various projects including the writing of organological reports for Signora Fernanda Giulini on some of the instruments in the Giulini Collection.
+I also am working as a consultant on various projects including the restoration and history of an important Franco-Flemish harpsichord.

 In addition to English I can speak fluent Italian and German and I read Flemish, French and Spanish.